knifecake/crsl/README.md

+**Notice:** This project is no longer being maintained.
+As of January 2018, two vulnerabilities have been discovered in gems that this project depends on: Nokogiri and Paperclip.
+If you plan to use this project in any way, consider updating these dependencies.

 # CRSL: a carousel management app

 Carousel is an app designed to turn any conventional "smart" TV into a public